General Introduction : The State

 Vol. IV, attached to the end of Vol. III.
 You can access these by clicking: Link to volume I or Link to volume II , or Link to volumes III & IV

-translation of Euler's Foundations of Differential
+A translation of Euler's

-Calculus is now complete.
+complete.
 You can access these by clicking: Link to DifferentialCalculus .

 A translation of

-A translation of Euler's Methodus Inveniendi Lineas Curvas Maximi Minimive Gaudentes……… is now complete, i.e. the Foundations of the Calculus of Variations, and
+Inveniendi Lineas Curvas Maximi Minimive Gaudentes……… is now complete, i.e. the Foundations of the Calculus of Variations, and

 includes E296 & E297, which explain rather fully the changed view adopted